davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 article, we're going to use two related concepts in our discussion: the concepts of a **state machine** and a **graph**.
 For our purposes, these two terms are equivalent.
 A **state machines** is composed of a number of states in addition to a number transitions between those states.
+In our diagrams from the first section, the circles were the states and the arrows were the transitions.
 Likewise, a **graph** is composed of a number of vertices and a number of edges.
+In the same diagrams, the circles were the vertices and the arrows were the edges.
 We can think of the web as both a state machine *and* a graph.
-It is a state machine in the sense that each page is a possible state and the links between pages are the possible transitions between states.
-It is also a graph in the sense that each page is a vertex and all the links between pages are the edges.
 If this terminology is confusing, just remember: a page $=$ a state $=$ a vertex *and* a link $=$ a transition $=$ an edge.

 Now that we've made this clear, let's think of the web as a state machine.
 Think back to our random walker.
 When our walker comes to a new page (when it